LITDARK/d/BPC/README.md

 Please do not worry about submitting "bad" PRs.
 If there is something wrong, I will tell you how to fix it or I will fix it myself before merging.

-Submitting a PR for an n-0 game is frowned upon in the general community and might make you disliked.
-The BemaniPatcher repository does not judge, and **I will merge n-0 patches**, but please be mindful that your submission may have unintended consequences for you.